MaintainJ

 If the wizards that come with MaintainJ do not work for your application, you can still generate the trace files using the procedure below.

-1. Prepare the aspect.
+1. Prepare the MaintainJ configuration file

-The aspect should be in aop.xml file.
-Below is a sample file.
+Below is a sample maintainj.xml configuration file.

 <aspectj>